Kings and Kernels in Semicomplete Compositions: Kings

-Bang-Jensen and Huang \cite{Bang-Jensen-Huang2} proved that Theorem~\ref{thmc} holds for a quasi-transitive digraph with a 3-king, which means that the result may hold even for a non-strong quasi-transitive digraph (as long as it has a 3-king).
-However, for a non-strong semicomplete composition $Q$ with a 3-king, Theorem~\ref{thmc} may not hold.
-We just use the example after Theorem~\ref{thmd}: $Q$ is not strong and $u_{1,4}$ is the unique 3-king of $Q$; furthermore, there is no arc between $u_{1,4}$ and $u_{1,1}$, and of course $u_{1,4}$ does not dominate $u_{1,1}$.
+Bang-Jensen and Huang \cite{Bang-Jensen-Huang2} proved that Lemma~\ref{thmc} holds for a quasi-transitive digraph with a 3-king, which means that the result may hold even for a non-strong quasi-transitive digraph (as long as it has a 3-king).
+However, for a non-strong semicomplete composition $Q$ with a 3-king, Lemma~\ref{thmc} may not hold.
+We just use the example before Lemma~\ref{thmc}: $Q$ is not strong and $v_{4}$ is the unique 3-king of $Q$; furthermore, there is no arc between $v_{4}$ and $v_{1}$, and of course $v_{4}$ does not dominate $v_{1}$.

-We now give a sufficient condition under which a semicomplete composition can be established.
+For a semicomplete composition $Q$, we give a sufficient condition under which there exists a semicomplete composition $Q'$ which contains $Q$ as an induced subdigraph such that the set of all 3-kings of $Q'$ is precisely $V(Q)$.
 It suffices to study strong semicomplete compositions with a non-king as the case that all vertices are 3-kings is trivial.